emunhoz/npm-react-module/README.md

 git push
 ```

-8. If everything went well, you should see in the action results that every step was succesfully executed.
+8. If everything went well, you should see in the actions tab results that every step was succesfully executed and your commit describe at `CHANGELOG.md` file.

 ## 🚀 Development mode